nordstream3/FOC/production/README.md

 <img src="../images/20240120_121407.jpg" width="300" style="float:left;">
 </div>

-Now, Connect the FreePill via a USB-C cable to your computer.
+Now, Connect the Pill via a USB-C cable to your computer.
 In this example I use a STM32F4 Discovery board for uploading firmware, but there are other options available:

 [Existing VESC hardware](https://www.youtube.com/watch?v=PFFiVxFHDM4&t=312s)